-- Makefile: the general Makefile of Frama-C; - Makefile.config.in: the Makefile configuring some general variables (especially the ones coming from configure); - Makefile.common: the Makefile providing some other general variables and general rules; - Makefile.plugin: the Makefile introducing specific stuff for plug-in compilation; - Makefile.dynamic: the Makefile usable by plug-in specific Makefiles. - Makefile.dynamic_config: this Makefile is automatically generated either from Makefile.dynamic_config.internal or Makefile.dynamic_config.external.
+- Makefile: the general Makefile of Frama-C; - Makefile.config.in: the Makefile configuring some general variables (especially the ones coming from configure); - Makefile.common: the Makefile providing some other general variables; - Makefile.generic: the Makefile providing generic rules for compiling source files - Makefile.plugin: the Makefile introducing specific stuff for plug-in compilation; - Makefile.dynamic: the Makefile usable by plug-in specific Makefiles. - Makefile.dynamic_config: this Makefile is automatically generated either from Makefile.dynamic_config.internal or Makefile.dynamic_config.external.
 It sets variables which automatically configure Makefile.dynamic. - Makefile.kernel is automatically generated from Makefile.
 It contains several variables useful for linking a plug-in against the Frama-C kernel.

 The first one is part of the root directory of the Frama-C distribution while the other ones are are part of directory share.
 Each Makefile either includes or is included into at least another one.
 Figure 5.6 shows these relationship.
 Makefile and Makefile.dynamic are independent: the first one is used to compile the Frama-C kernel while the second one is used to compile the Frama-C plug-ins.
-Their common variables and rules are defined in Makefile.common (which includes Makefile.config.in).
+Their common variables are defined in Makefile.common (which includes Makefile.config.in).
+They also include Makefile.generic, that defines default compilation rules for various kinds of source files.
 Makefile.plugin defines generic rules and variables for compiling plug-ins.
-It is used both by Makefile for kernel-specific plug-ins integrated compiled from the Frama-C Makefile and by Makefile.dynamic for plug-ins with their own Makefiles.
+It is used both by Makefile for kernel-specific plug-ins integrated compiled from the Frama-C Makefile and by Makefile.dynamic for plugins with their own Makefiles.